reiver/logjam/DOCUMENTATION.md

 This function is useful for setting up a `WebSocket` connection to a signaling server, which can then be used to exchange information between clients in a WebRTC session.

 ---

+## `startBroadcasting` Function

+### Signature
+`startBroadcasting(data: string): Promise<MediaStream | undefined>`

+### Parameters
+- `data`: A `string` value representing the role of the user.

+### Return Value
+The function returns a `Promise` that resolves with a `MediaStream` object representing the user's local media stream.

+### Description
+The `startBroadcasting` function takes in a single optional `data` parameter, which is used to determine the role of the user.
+If the user's `localStream` is not already set, the function attempts to retrieve the local stream using the `getUserMedia` method from the `navigator.mediaDevices` API.
+If successful, the `localStream` is stored in the `this.localStream` property and added to the `this.remoteStreams` array.
+The function then sends a message to the signaling server with the `data` and type `role`.
+Finally, the function returns a Promise that resolves with the `localStream`.

+If an error occurs while attempting to retrieve the local stream, the function updates the status with an error message and displays an alert message.
+The function also logs the error message to the console and returns `undefined`.

+---

+## `startReadingBroadcast` Function

+### Signature
+`startReadingBroadcast(): void`

+### Parameters
+None

+### Return Value
+None

+### Description
+The `startReadingBroadcast` function sends a request to the server to start the broadcasting role for the client as an audience member.
+- It first updates the status to indicate that it is requesting the audience role.
+- Then, it sends a JSON object to the server using the `socket.send` method with the `type` property set to "role" and the `data` property set to "audience".

+This JSON object indicates to the server that the client is requesting the audience role.
+Finally, the function logs the success of the message sending operation to the console using the `log` method.

+---